-    Lisa Kienzle manages all operations and strategy for Grameen Foundation’s Mobile Financial Services efforts in Uganda.
-The Mobile Financial Services team works with financial institutions and mobile network operators to research, design, and scale new financial services for the mobile channel.
+Lisa Kienzle manages global operations and strategy for Grameen Foundation’s financial services initiatives.
+She previously led the foundation's mobile financial services, which worked with financial institutions and mobile network operators to research, design, and scale new financial services for the mobile channel.
 Before joining Grameen Foundation, she was director of Branchless Banking for MAP International, a mobile money and branchless banking start-up in Uganda.
 She was also a consultant for mobile and branchless services in South Asia; a strategy consultant at Marakon Associates; and an investment banker at Lehman Brothers.
 Lisa received a bachelor’s from Pennsylvania State University and an MBA from Harvard Business School where she tailored her studies around for-profit social enterprise.

 Director, Information Technology

 Sarah Miller is responsible for managing and supporting Grameen Foundation’s information technology systems.
 Prior to Grameen Foundation she spent 10 years at the Bainbridge Graduate Institute at Pinchot University in a variety of positions including Director of Information Systems.
 She has over 10 years of experience in project management and five years of technology management at non-profits.
 She also worked at Amazon.com in their global supply chain launching new sites in new countries.
 Sarah holds an MBA in Sustainable Business from Pinchot University.